What to expect

 Let the server chunk; flush once per turn

 Client-side per-sentence flushing forces a fresh model prefill per segment — the most common self-inflicted latency bug.
 Send tokens as they arrive, flush exactly once at the end of the turn.
-Full guidance: Chunking & per-segment latency and Turn lifecycle.Trade quality for per-segment speed
+Full guidance: Chunking & per-segment latency and Turn lifecycle.Avoid extra model prefills

 Use the region closest to your servers.
-Keep the native24000 Hz sample rate when you can; lower rates work fine (resampling is
+Keep the native24000 Hz sample rate when you can; other rates require resampling and do not

 Measuring TTFA correctly